GoldRiver0/LiBRe/README.md

 ## 🚀 How to Use LiBRe

 LiBRe requires protein residue embeddings and ligand features as inputs.
 Follow the steps below to prepare the required files and run the model.

 ---

-### Step 1.
-Generate Protein Residue Embeddings
+### 1. Generate Protein Residue Embeddings

 Protein residue-level embeddings are generated from protein sequences using a pretrained ESM model.